 In 1998 the Prevention Program, initially called Parent Partnerships, was implemented.
 In 2004 a counseling center was added to the lower level of the Center which allowed expansion of counseling services with interactive play therapy rooms.

-The Children's Advocacy Center serves all Lincoln County residents.
+The Children's Advocacy Center serves all Lincoln County residents at no cost to the family.
 Annually, the Center sees approximately 200 individual cases of suspected child abuse.
-Services provided at the center include psychosocial assessment for all children, voluntary counseling services for children and families, and prevention services for at-risk families throughout Lincoln County.
+Services provided at the center include forensic interview and medical exam for childrens suspected of having been abused or neglected, advocacy services for all children, voluntary counseling services for children and families, and prevention services for at-risk families throughout Lincoln County.
 Since opening in 1997, the Center has provided services to over 2000 children and their families.